travis-ci/docs-travis-ci-com/docs/user/caching.md

 A network-local APT cache is available, allowing for more reliable download speeds compared to the Ubuntu mirrors.

-Simply enable add caching in your .travis.yml:
+Simply enable APT caching in your .travis.yml:

     cache: apt

 Subsequently, all Ubuntu packages will be downloaded by way of our cache or added to the cache for future use.